LSeaburg/FiggieServer/README.md

 3. Allowing player number and round duration to be configured on a per-room basis.

-4. Allowing persisting rooms, where the reamaining balance from one round carries to the next.
+4. Allowing persisting rooms where the reamaining balances from one round carry to the next.

-5. Securing state calls.
+5. Securing calls to prevent other actors from getting info on an opponent's hand of cards with just a player id.

 6. Adding a GUI.

 While all of these features would undoubtedly make for a better Figgie server, none of these will be prioritized.
-This project's real goal is to allow for the creation and evaluation of agents, not to recreate the official implementation of the game.
+This project's main goal is to allow for the creation and evaluation of agents, not to recreate the official implementation of the game.

 ### Building Out Agents

-Instead, plans for this project are to implement different trading strategies and evaluate performance.
+Plans for this project are to implement different trading strategies and evaluate performance.

 The largest priority at this time is to develop a better framework/pipeline for running agents and tracking evaluation metrics.